Theatre School of WNY Faculty

 As a teacher, he is head of the Alleyway Theatre School of WNY.
 He is on staff at the Broadway Mentors Program, has led various workshops on the craft, taught privately, and spent three years teaching BFA and BA theatre students Acting and Voice & Speech.
 He works regionally as a director as well as production speech/dialect coach.

 He has trained with Patsy Rodenburg at NYC’s Michael Howard Studios as well as Lincoln Center Education.
-Mr. Handley holds an MFA in Acting from Indiana University, a BFA in Musical Theatre from SUNY Fredonia, and is a graduate of Canisius High School where he received the Kenny Award.
+Mr. Handley holds an MFA in Acting from Indiana University, a BFA in Musical Theatre from SUNY Fredonia, and is a graduate of Canisius High School.
 Mr. Handley is a member of Actors’ Equity Association.

 Karen has worked as a theatre professional for over 25 years as an actor, singer, writer and educator.
 She has performed in major theatres across the United States, Canada, Asia and Eastern Europe.
 Locally she has been featured at Alleyway Theatre, Studio Arena, Showboat Festival and Dominion Repertory Theatre.
 In Toronto: Fiddler on the Roof, Sound of Music, Nunsense, Anne of Green Gables, Guys and Dolls, Oliver! to name a few.
 In New York: Funny Girl, Those Were The Days, Gypsy and Othello.
 International and National tours: 42nd Street, Pirates of Penzance and Big River.